Brenae Bailey

 Background:

-I am pursuing my Ph.D. in Applied Mathematics at the University of Arizona.
-I am currently studying programmed ribosomal frameshifting in viral translation of proteins.
-My advisor is Joe Watkins.
-My previous projects have included the orbital evolution of a class of planetesimals and modeling of swarm behavior.
 I am also very interested in education and outreach.
-For the 2009-2010 school year I am working with Arnulfo Velasquez at Wakefield Middle School as a G-TEAMS Fellow.
+For the 2009-2010 school year I worked with Arnulfo Velasquez at Wakefield Middle School as a G-TEAMS Fellow.
 G-TEAMS (Graduate Students and Teachers Engaging in Mathematical Sciences) is a GK-12 program funded by the National Science Foundation to pair graduate students in STEM fields with K-12 teachers.

 Publications: